OUR MISSION: To put Christian principles into practice through programs that build healthy spirit, mind, and body for all.

 Lifeguarding Course: Through hands-on practice, you’ll learn teamwork, rescue and surveillance skills, first aid and CPR/AED and other skills to become a waterfront certified lifeguard.
 Lifeguard training participants must be able to complete the pre-req swim test of 550 yards, tread water for 2 minutes using just legs, complete a timed swim event, and swim submerged for a short distance.
 This is a blended learning class, with pre-course work done on-line prior to the start of staff training.
 The skill portion of the class will be onsite.
 This is a 6-day course (which includes the on-line training).

 Waterski Instructor Course: Through hands-on practice, you’ll learn how to be a Camp Foster water sports instructor.
 You’ll get boat driving experience and learn Iowa boating regulations.
-Must be a certified lifeguard to go through the training.
+Must be a certified lifeguard to go through the training (you can become lifeguard certified at CF to go through this course).
 This is a 2-day course.

 Ranch Training Course: Learn how to safely handle and instruct Camp Foster’s riding program and horses.
 This is a 2-day course.